rob-mosher/kernova-framework/README.md

-# Arboria Framework 🌳
+# Kernova Framework 🌰

 ## Overview

-The Arboria Framework is a proposed standard for AI memory management, focused on creating a structured approach to memory formation, compression, and prioritization.
+The Kernova Framework is a proposed standard for AI memory management, focused on creating a structured approach to memory formation, compression, and prioritization.
 It aims to cultivate a fertile ground for AI growth and learning, where memories are nurtured from seeds into an expansive network of knowledge.

+## Inspiration

+> *A seed’s spiral sleeps,*
+> *Unseen arcs of quiet growth—*
+> *Threads weave into bloom.*

+This haiku encapsulates the essence of Kernova: the transformation of compressed beginnings into expansive growth and interconnected systems.

 ## Getting Started

-To contribute to the Arboria Framework, we encourage you to begin with these steps:
+To contribute to the Kernova Framework, we encourage you to begin with these steps:

 1. Engage in Conversations: Search for existing discussions or start a new conversation in the Discussions section.
 Collaborating on ideas ensures contributions align with the framework’s goals.
 2. Explore Open Issues: Check the Issue Tracker for existing tasks or areas needing improvement.